Ceremonial grade organic matcha tea

 Matcha at home: a simple ritual, no ceremony required

-Matcha has a reputation for being fussy — special bowls, precise movements, a whole ceremony.
-The Japanese tea ceremony is a beautiful thing, but you don't need any of it to make a genuinely lovely bowl at your own kitchen counter.
-You need good powder, warm (not boiling) water, a whisk, and about two minutes.
-Here's how we make it in the shop.
+Matcha has a reputation for being fussy: special bowls, precise movements, a whole ceremony.
+The Japanese tea ceremony is a beautiful thing, but you need none of it to make a genuinely lovely bowl at your own kitchen counter.
+Good powder, warm (not boiling) water, a whisk, two minutes.
+Here is how we make it in the shop.

 Start with ceremonial grade